Lace up those boots, it’s time to get moving.

 Cheung Chau Family Trail

-The meandering trail spans across the entire island and offers amazing views of a beautiful beach, colourful fishing boats along the harbour, and busy market stalls.
-Highlights of the walk include Cheung Po Tsai – the cave hideout of Hong Kong’s notorious pirate in the 18th century, and the scenic coastal walk Mini Great Wall.
+The meandering trail spans across the entire island and offers amazing views of a beautiful beach, colourful fishing boats along the harbour and busy market stalls.
+Kids will love stepping into pirate territory at the Cheung Po Tsai Cave – the hideout of Hong Kong’s notorious 18th century pirate, and the scenic coastal walk Mini Great Wall.
 Be sure to look for the oddly named rocks along the path, such as Human Head Rock and Zombie Rock!

 Starting Point: Cheung Chau Pier

 Peng Chau Family Walk

 A thriving industrial centre in the 70s and 80s, Peng Chau remains home to abandoned factories and ancient temples that are reminiscent of its more glorious days.
 The best part of the island walk is surely the 30-minute climb up to Fung Ping Pavilion at the top of Finger Hill.
 You and your family will love the stunning views of Disneyland, Discovery Bay, and Tsing Ma Bridge from high above!

 The Essentials: Level: Easy; Distance: 7km; Time: 3.5 hours

 Starting Point: Peng Chau Ferry Pier